vrijeshpatel1997/CST-391-Activities-/README.md

 ## Activities Overview
 Here's a brief overview of the activities I've completed so far:

+Activity 3 Part 1
 ### Activity 3 Part 1

+###  In this activity I have built simple Angular App that takes basic input from user and provides ouput in the console.log and on the web page.

 Please note that this list will be continuously updated as I complete more activities.